Somaca: Other Renault operations in Morocco

-In February 2012 Carlos Ghosn and king Mohammed VI inaugurated the Renault-Nissan Alliance factory in Tangiers, specialised in the manufacturing of low-cost cars.
+In February 2012 Carlos Ghosn and king Mohammed VI inaugurated the Renault Tanger Méditerranée factory in Tangiers, specialised in the manufacturing of low-cost cars.
 It covers 300 hectares, with a production capacity projected to reach 400,000 units per year.
 The Moroccan press had announced that this target would be attained by 2013, however only 100,000 vehicles were produced between February 2012 and September 2013.

 The Tangiers factory belongs to a company called "Renault Tanger Mediterranée", a joint venture between Fipar-Holding (a subsidiary of the Moroccan pension fund Caisse de dépôt et de gestion) which controls 47.6% of the shares and Renault SAS.

 In addition to an initial investment in 2008-2009 of MAD1 billion of loans contracted from Moroccan banks, the factory was financed by a €400 million investment, with Fipar-Holding providing €200 million and €173.5 million from the Moroccan state through a loan from the European Investment Bank.

 Renault cars in Morocco are distributed by Renault Maroc. a joint venture between Renault SAS and SNI (Mohammed VI's holding company) which controls 20% of shares.

 Renault and Dacia cars in Morocco benefit from Non-tariff barriers to trade advantage; their cars are sold on a 7%VAT whereas other brands are sold on 20%VAT.